 - ½ cup nonfat plain Greek yogurt 1 single serve container

-- ¾ cup freshly grated Parmesan cheese divided (canned parm may have problems melting into the sauce, use fresh if possible)
+- ¾ cup freshly grated Parmesan cheese divided

 - 1 cup chicken stock

-- 2 tbsp corn starch
+- 2 tablespoon corn starch

-- ½ tbsp freshly minced garlic
+- ½ tablespoon freshly minced garlic

 - salt